Pathfinder1e-FoundryVTT-Modules/pf1e-wound-thresholds/README.md

 - **Grazed:** Character loses at least 1 wound point.
 - **Wounded:** Character loses at least 1/4 of their wounds.
 - **Critical:** Character loses at least 1/2 of their wounds.
+- **Staggered:** Character loses at least 1/2 of their wounds.

+# Token Settings

+This module runs under the assumption that tokens are set up as follows:
+- **Bar 1:** Vigor
+- **Bar 2:** Wounds

+Bars will be condensed into one bar that shows both attributes at once.

 # Credits